perej1/sim-temporal-spatial-ssa/README.md

 `results/`.

-For plotting make directories `plots/stationary/` and `plots/nonstationary/`.
-Then plots can be produced with
+For plotting create directory `plots/`.
+Then, plots can be produced with
 ```
-bash summarise-batch.sh
+Rscript plot-boxplots.R
 ```